Worried about whether it’s okay to let your little one keep snoozing in the car seat after a drive—or even overnight?

 Is It Safe for a Baby to Sleep in a Car Seat Overnight?

 One of the most pressing concerns for new parents is whether it is safe for their baby to sleep in a car seat overnight.
 Many families find themselves in situations where they are traveling & may need to put their child to bed in their car seat.
-While it can be convenient, experts generally recommend against this practice.
-Car seats are designed for safety during travel, but they may not provide a safe sleep environment for babies when left unattended for extended periods.

 What Are the Risks of Letting a Baby Sleep in a Car Seat Overnight?